pandas-dev/pandas/web/pandas/pdeps/0001-purpose-and-guidelines.md

 #### Casting Votes

 As the voting period starts, a VOTE issue is created which links to the PDEP discussion pull request.
-Each voting member, including the author(s) may cast a vote by adding one of the following comments:
+Each voting member, including author(s) with voting rights, may cast a vote by adding one of the following comments:

 - +1: approve.
 - 0: abstain.